NiklasPhabian/dissertation/C2_Software.md

 [Reference: to_array()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.to_array.html).

 Similarly to reading raster data, all variables (in hdf4 terms: scientific datasets) of the granule will be read and added as attributes for each feature.
 For granules containing multiple resolutions, a user chooses a single resolution to be read at a time.

-> Frew note: does this mean a single resolution per data frame?
+This means that each resolution is read in separately into a separate `STAREDataFrame`.

 #### Read Folders / Create Catalogs
 Maintaining, searching, and subsetting large local collections of granules can become a challenge.
-We thus implemented a method to catalog local collections to perform a spatial searches and subsetting using STAREPandas and STARE sidecar files.
+We thus implemented a method to catalog local collections to perform a spatial searches and subsetting using `STAREPandas` and STARE sidecar files.
 The catalogs contain one row per granule, and each row contains the path of the granule and the sidecar, the granule acquisition timestamp, and the stare representation of the granule's cover (as read from the sidecar file).
 Creating such a catalog dataframe for extensive local collections of granules is helpful in quickly identifying granules that intersect a potentially complex ROI or finding multiple granules that intersect each other.

 [Reference: folder2catalog()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.read_granule.html)

 #### Persisting STAREDataFrames
-Like any other python object, STAREDataFrames can be serialized and stored as pickles or HDF5 files using the inherited pandas methods.
-STAREPandas additionally extends pandas database functionality to read and write to/from SQLite, Postgresql, and SciDB.
+Like any other Python object, `STAREDataFrames` can be serialized and stored as pickles or HDF5 files using the inherited Pandas methods.
+STAREPandas additionally extends Pandas' database functionality to read and write to/from SQLite, Postgresql, and SciDB.
 The STARE software collection includes STARE extensions to all three databases (STARELite[^STARELite], PostSTARE[^PostSTARE], SciDB-STARE[^SciDB-STARE]).
 STAREPandas can function as a convenient pivot format for loading data into STARE-enabled databases.

 [^STARELite]: [https://github.com/SpatioTemporal/STARELite](https://github.com/SpatioTemporal/STARELite)